 With small batch carrot cake cupcakes, you beat together the sugar and liquid ingredients together until smooth.
 Then you gradually add your dry ingredients.

 Once the batter is made, you add your mix-ins catered to your preference.

-Your carrot cake cupcakes are done baking when a toothpick inserted in the center comes out clean, roughly 20-23 minutes in a 350F/180C oven.
+Your carrot cake cupcakes with pineapple are done baking when a toothpick inserted in the center comes out clean, roughly 20-23 minutes in a 350F/180C oven.